By Tim Lambert

 However, during the inter-war years, there was some slum clearance in Wigan and some council houses were built.
 Many more were erected after 1945.

 In the late 20th century the traditional industries in Wigan declined rapidly.
 The last important colliery closed in 1992.
 Today the service industries are the most important ones in Wigan.
 Among these is tourism.
 In the 1980s the Wigan Pier area was redeveloped.
-The council took over the Trencherfield Mill Engine and The Way We Were Museum was created.
+The council took over the Trencherfield Mill Engine and The Way We Were Museum opened in 1986.

 In 1974 Wigan and Leigh became part of Greater Manchester and the Galleries Shopping Centre opened in 1991.

 In the 21st century, Wigan continues to flourish.
 Grand Arcade Shopping Centre opened in Wigan in 2007.
-Today the population of Wigan is 81,000.
+In 2022 the population of Wigan was 107,000.